xiaoli/xiaoli.github.io/index.md

 With over 20 years of hands-on programming experience, I have developed a profound expertise in crafting solutions across various domains.
 My programming proficiency extends to languages such as Python, Java, and C++, where I have demonstrated the ability to design and implement robust, scalable, and efficient software solutions.

 ## Database Expertise
-I am well-versed in database management, particularly with MySQL.
-My experience includes designing and optimizing database structures, ensuring data integrity, and implementing efficient querying mechanisms.
+I am well-versed in database management, particularly with MySQL/PostgreSQL, etc. My experience includes designing and optimizing database structures, ensuring data integrity, and implementing efficient querying mechanisms.
 This expertise enhances my ability to develop comprehensive and well-integrated software solutions.

 ## Research interests
 Natural language processing\